Certain Songs #820: Joy Division – “Disorder”

 Take the shock away

-With producer Martin Hannett tossing in mysterious pulsar noises and feedback from the spheres, “Disorder” utterly soared when Bernard Sumner took off with a long guitar break.
-It wasn’t exactly uplifting, more like soaring with the Nazgul than the eagles, but it was emotional and affecting.
+With producer Martin Hannett tossing in mysterious pulsar noises from the album cover and feedback from the spheres, “Disorder” utterly soared when Bernard Sumner took off on a long guitar break.
+It wasn’t exactly uplifting; more like soaring with the Nazgul than the eagles, but it was emotional and affecting.

 That’s the thing about Joy Division: they were one of the most outwardly emotional bands that ever existed.
 And the end of “Disorder” when Ian Curtis screams “I’ve got the feeling, feeling, feeling, feeling, feeling!” as the song itself comes crashing to a halt, you have no idea what’s going to happen next.